Auerilas/ecopy/docs/source/matrix_comps.rst

 		Creates a triplot of species scores, site scores, and predictor variable loadings.

 		xax: integer
-			Specifies which RDA axis to plot on the x-axis
+			Specifies which CA axis to plot on the x-axis

 		yax: integer
-			Specifies which RDA axis to plot on the y-axis
+			Specifies which Ca axis to plot on the y-axis

 	**Examples**